 Biodiversity.
 Varied landscapes.
 Natural resources and important conservation causes.
 There’s so much about our environment worth talking about with students.
-Whether for sharing around Earth Day, a science unit, or at any point during your year, these Earth Day books for kids are some of our newest favorites for the classroom.
+Whether for sharing around Earth Day, a science unit, or at any point during your year, these Earth Day books for kids are some of our top choices for share with students—updated for the 50th anniversary of Earth Day on April 22, 2020!

 Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!